The Impossible Years (film): Production

 MGM bought the film rights to the play in 1965 for $350,000.
 George Wells completed the script by March 1966.
 MGM announced it for production in August 1966.
 The movie was greenlit by the team of Robert O'Brien and Robert M. Weitman.
 Filming took place in October 1967.

 At one stage, Peter Sellers was announced for the lead but by May, David Niven had been signed.
 Christina Ferrare, who played Niven's nubile daughter, had been under contract to 20th Century Fox for a year.
 The film featured the final movie performance of Ozzie Nelson.

 Release

 The Impossible Years premiered at New York City's Radio City Music Hall on December 5, 1968.

 Box office

 The film was a box-office hit, earning $5.8 million in rentals in North America, making it the 17th most popular movie at the U.S. box office in 1969.

 Critical response

 Critical reaction to The Impossible Years was overwhelmingly negative.
-In 1970, it was reported Jackie Cooper and Bob Finkel had written a pilot script for a TV adaptation of the play for NBC.